cirobispo/raptor-samples/weather/README.md

             └── optimizer.json # Package up Bootstrap
 ```

+# UI Components

+The UI for the weather application is broken down into various UI components to ease maintainability and improve reusability.
+Each UI component is a self-contained directory/module that includes code to perform the following tasks:

+* Render the output HTML (i.e. `renderer.js` and `template.rhtml`)
+* Styling (i.e. `style.css`)
+* Client-side behavior (i.e. `widget.js`)
+* Declarative client-side dependencies (i.e. `optimizer.json`)
+* Custom tag definition (i.e. `raptor-tag.json`)
+* ...plus any other required files/assets

+For this sample app, we chose the following decomposition of UI components:

+## app-choose-location

+Renders the form that allows the user to choose a location.
+When a location is selected the client-side widget emits a `locationSelected` event with the following properties:

+* __query:__ The query that the user entered into the input field

+## app-current-conditions

+Renders the current conditions (high, low, humidity, etc.) for a given location.

+## app-footer

+Renders the global footer at the bottom of the page.

+## app-header

+Renders the global header at the top of the page.

+## app-header

+Renders the global header at the top of the page.

+## app-location-weather

+Renders the weather for a location (which may include current conditions, 10 day forecast, maps, etc.).

+## app-nav

+Renders the top navigation.

+## app-weather

+Renders the UI for the weather application that goes into the body of the page.
+The widget for this UI component orchestrates all of the events for the nested components and it controls the web browser's location bar using the [HTML 5 history API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) (e.g. ` window.history.pushState(...)`).
+This widget adds a `locationSelected` listener for the nested `app-choose-location` widget.
+When a new location is selected, the widget for the `app-weather` UI component initiates a service call using the `src/services/weather` module to retrieve the weather for the selected location.
+When the weather data comes back for the entered location, it is used to [re-]render the `app-location-weather` component.

-## Resource Optimization
+# Client-side Resource Optimization

 Unless the `NODE_ENV` environment variable is set to `production`, the application will start in development mode.
-In development mode, resource optimizations such as minification, concatenation and checksummed URLs are disabled to be more developer-friendly.
+In development mode, resource optimizations such as minification, concatenation and fingerprinted URLs are disabled to be more developer-friendly.
 Try starting the application using the following command to see what it looks like in the optimized production mode:

 ```
 env NODE_ENV=production node server
 ```

-Now navigate back to [http://localhost:8080/](http://localhost:8080/) and you should see less `<script>` and `<link>` tags (as a result of resource aggregation) and all source code should be minified.
+Now navigate back to [http://localhost:8080/](http://localhost:8080/) and you should see less `<script>` and `<link>` tags (as a result of resource concatenation) and all source code should be minified.